civican/legisinfo/42-1/bills/C-65/bill_text.md

 ### Section 382

-The `Canada Labour Code`, as it read immediately before the day on which this section comes into force, applies with respect to any appeal made before that day under subsection **129(7) or** 146(1) of that Act.

-> **Explanatory Note**:
-> Existing text of section 382:
-> *Existing Text*:
-> > The `Canada Labour Code`, as it read immediately before the day on which this section comes into force, applies with respect to any appeal made before that day under subsection 146(1) of that Act.
+The `Canada Labour Code`, as it read immediately before the day on which this section comes into force, applies with respect to any appeal made before that day under subsection 129(7) or 146(1) of that Act.